 No. There are no live virus particles.
 While you might feel minor, temporary side effects from the injection, it is impossible to contract the virus from the vaccine.

-Some people who get a COVID-19 vaccine will experience side effects, particularly after a second dose.
+Some people who get a COVID-19 vaccine will experience side effects.
 The side effects of the vaccine appear to be minor and temporary.
 Participants have reported pain at the injection site, fatigue, occasional fever, headache, or aching muscles and joints.
 These side effects fade within 1-2 days.

 These side effects are actually common with all vaccines: they are a sign that a vaccine is working and triggering an immune response.
 If someone is going to have a bad reaction to a vaccine, it is likely to occur in the first six weeks after vaccination.